zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     This paramenter specifies the truststore type.
 One of: PKCS12 default

-**Note:** You need to define both the key store and the trust store even if your server is not using an HTTPS port.
+**Note:** You need to define both the keystore and the truststore even if your server is not using an HTTPS port.

 ### Eureka discovery service